-The Momentum Shoe is no exception to this rule.
+The Black Diamond Momentum is no exception to this rule.

 As a climbing shoe goes, the Momentum doesn’t shine in any particular climbing discipline, but its low price point makes it a fantastic option for people new to the sport or people who just don’t want to spend their life’s savings to get out on the rock.